 I hope you don’t have allergies, because if so, you’re very well going to need a box of tissues by the end of this post.

-Keukenhof Gardens are just 45 minutes outside of Amsterdam by bus in Lisse and are only open approximately eight weeks of the year, a schedule which changes annually depending on the weather.
-Nearly one million visitors hit the park each year during this tight window.
+You can reach Keukenhof Gardens by bus or take a full-day tour of tulip fields in Holland.
+Keukenhof is only open eight weeks of the year, a schedule which changes annually depending on the weather.
+Millions of visitors hit the park each year during this tight window.
 You can easily hop on a tour group out of Damrak in Amsterdam, but you can just as easily save a few bucks, take a bus out from Schipohl for a couple euro.